azalahmadkhan/Federated-Learning-Papers/README.md

 [NeurIPS 2021](https://github.com/azalahmadkhan/Federated-Learning-Papers/blob/main/README.md#neurips-2021)

-If you come across any missing papers or identify any errors within the repository, please feel free to open an issue to bring it to our attention.
-We appreciate your contribution in ensuring the accuracy and completeness of the collection.
+[Note: If you come across any missing papers or identify any errors within the repository, please feel free to open an issue to bring it to our attention.
+We appreciate your contribution in ensuring the accuracy and completeness of the collection.]

 #### NeurIPS 2022
 VF-PS: How to Select Important Participants in